YottaDB/YDBDoc/ReleaseNotes/ydbr204.md

 * <a name="GTM-DE531078"></a>YottaDB processes working on the second phase of a [KILL](https://docs.yottadb.com/ProgrammersGuide/commands.html#kill) operation (KILL-In-Progress), issue a [DBROLLEDBACK](https://docs.yottadb.com/MessageRecovery/errors.html#dbrolledback) error in the event a [MUPIP JOURNAL ROLLBACK ONLINE](https://docs.yottadb.com/AdminOpsGuide/ydbjournal.html#on-line) changes the state of the database.
 Previously, YottaDB processes would restart until the fourth retry acquiring the critical section on all participating regions before issuing such an error.
 This error was only seen in development and not reported by a user.
 [GTM-DE531078](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.1-001_Release_Notes.html#GTM-DE531078)

 * <a name="GTM-DE532295"></a>YottaDB disables proactive block splitting by default as well as within a TP transaction.
 YottaDB made this change after observing that, under certain conditions, the setting could incur spurious restarts and split blocks which were not subject to contention.
 To enable the feature outside of transaction processing, use a [MUPIP SET -PROBLKSPLIT=n](https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#problksplit), where n is the number of nodes at which YottaDB considers based on the number of restarts whether to split a block in advance of its becoming full.
 Previously, starting in r2.00, the default threshold for a proactive block split was 5 nodes and the feature applied to TP as well as non-TP.
 The performance issue was only ever observed in testing and not reported by a user; it was not associated with any correctness or integrity concerns.
 [GTM-DE532295](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.1-001_Release_Notes.html#GTM-DE532295)

+* <a name="GTM-F217678"></a>When [MUPIP JOURNAL ROLLBACK ONLINE](https://docs.yottadb.com/AdminOpsGuide/ydbjournal.html#rollback-on-line-noo-nline) changes the logical state of a database it issues an [ORLBKROLLED](https://docs.yottadb.com/MessageRecovery/errors.html#orlbkrolled) message to the system log.
+Previously, MUPIP did not announce this state change in the system log.
+[GTM-F217678](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.1-002_Release_Notes.html#GTM-F217678)

 ### Languages